-- 37.7. (a) Any Member of the Senate may request the Senate Committee on Rules, and any Member of the Assembly may request the Speaker of the Assembly, to direct a standing committee or the Office of Research of his or her respective house to study any proposed or existing regulation or group of related regulations.
-Upon receipt of a request, the Senate Committee on Rules or the Speaker of the Assembly shall, after review, determine whether a study shall be made.
-In reviewing the request, the Senate Committee on Rules or the Speaker of the Assembly shall determine: - (1) The cost of making the study. - (2) The potential public benefit to be derived from the study. - (3) The scope of the study.
+37.7. (a) Any Member of the Senate may request the President pro Tempore of the Senate, and any Member of the Assembly may request the Speaker of the Assembly, to direct a standing committee or the Office of Research of the Member's respective house to study any proposed or existing regulation or group of related regulations.
+Upon receipt of a request, the President pro Tempore of the Senate or the Speaker of the Assembly shall, after review, determine whether a study shall be made.
+In reviewing the request, the President pro Tempore of the Senate or the Speaker of the Assembly shall determine:

-- (b) The study may consider, among other relevant issues, whether the proposed or existing regulation: - (1) Exceeds the agency's statutory authority. - (2) Fails to conform to the legislative intent of the enabling statute. - (3) Contradicts or duplicates other regulations adopted by federal, state, or local agencies. - (4) Involves an excessive delegation of regulatory authority to a particular state agency. - (5) Unfairly burdens particular elements of the public. - (6) Imposes social or economic costs that outweigh its intended benefits to the public. - (7) Imposes unreasonable penalties for violation. - The respective reviewing unit shall, in a timely manner, transmit its concerns, if any, to the Senate Committee on Rules or the Speaker of the Assembly, and the promulgating agency.
+- (1) The cost of making the study. - (2) The potential public benefit to be derived from the study. - (3) The scope of the study. - (b) The study may consider, among other relevant issues, whether the proposed or existing regulation: - (1) Exceeds the agency's statutory authority. - (2) Fails to conform to the legislative intent of the enabling statute. - (3) Contradicts or duplicates other regulations adopted by federal, state, or local agencies. - (4) Involves an excessive delegation of regulatory authority to a particular state agency. - (5) Unfairly burdens particular elements of the public. - (6) Imposes social or economic costs that outweigh its intended benefits to the public. - (7) Imposes unreasonable penalties for violation.

+The respective reviewing unit shall, in a timely manner, transmit its concerns, if any, to the President pro Tempore of the Senate or the Speaker of the Assembly, and the promulgating agency.